 I am a mother of two loving and wild boys, so there is not much free time for leisure activities which I used to enjoy such as reading, singing and doing something fun that doesn’t include kids, but in our family, there is always time for languages.
 We actively use and speak three languages, as my husband is Belgian, so actually teaching never stops and I can make a final conclusion that teaching is my life. 🙂

 When you have a talent and large knowledge in one certain field, the first logical thing to do is to share it.
 By sharing, what you get in return is immeasurably bigger.
 In my case, teaching my own mother tongue and having a chance to meet so many beautiful people and learn from them gives me the opportunity to remind myself that we are all the same but different, to learn how to notice, understand and love the diversity and to help and respect the others.

-If you would like to book your trial Croatian lesson with Tamara click here.
+If you would like to book your trial Croatian language lesson with Tamara click here.

 Education: Master’s degree in Teaching English Language and Literature and a bachelor’s degree in Art history from the University of Zagreb

 Languages: Croatian (native tongue), English (proficient), German (basic), French (basic), Latin (basic)